 Kafka connector

-Consume Kafka topics as live keyed maps (topic_as_map → LiveMapFeed) and produce messages as target states — with automatic offset commits and partition rebalancing at at-least-once semantics.
+Consume Kafka topics as live keyed maps (topic_as_map → LiveMapFeed) or as raw event streams (topic_as_stream → LiveStream), and produce messages as target states — with automatic offset commits and partition rebalancing at at-least-once semantics.

-The kafka connector supports Kafka as both a source (consuming messages as a live keyed map) and a target (producing messages for declared target states).
+The kafka connector supports Kafka as both a source (consuming messages as a live keyed map, or as a raw event stream) and a target (producing messages for declared target states).

 from cocoindex.connectors import kafka